 Do the Dunes.
-Just to the north in the town of North Bend, you’ll find the Oregon Dunes National Recreation Area.
-The enormous, wind-sculpted dunes, some as high as 500 feet, sprawl along a 40-mile stretch of coast.
-Explore the sandy terrain along hiking trails, or take to the sand on a dune buggy ride or rented ATV.
+Just to the north, you’ll find the Oregon Dunes National Recreation Area Visitor Center, in Reedsport.
+The enormous wind-sculpted dunes, some as high as 500 feet, sprawl along a 40-mile stretch of coast.
+Explore the sandy terrain along hiking trails or fat bike routes.
+For some thrills, take to the sand on a dune buggy ride or rented ATV.
+There are plenty of ways to explore the dunes like a local.
+Shake the sand from your shoes for a visit to the Umpqua River Lighthouse, just a few miles south, where you can learn more about this section of coastline and its maritime history.
+May through October, you can book a tour and climb the spiral staircase to the top of the 65-foot tower.

-Surfs up!
+Surf’s up!
 Brave the Oregon waves on a surfboard.
-Waxer’s Surf Skate Shop in Coos Bay offers lessons for all levels and provides everything you need — wetsuit, booties, gloves, hood, board and, most important, enthusiastic encouragement.
+Waxer’s Surf Shop in Coos Bay offers lessons for all levels and provides everything you need — wetsuit, booties, gloves, hood, board and, most importantly, enthusiastic encouragement.
+You can book a lesson too.
 Locals love Bastendorff Beach outside of Charleston.
+Three state parks within minutes of Coos Bay — Sunset Beach, Cape Arago and Shore Acres — are also favorites for surfing, boogie boarding and even some adventurous stand-up paddleboarders.